Speak and read body language. How to convince your audience!Body language and its impact: how it is used, how it is read

-Personal impact on other people is essential to progress.
-At the beginning of the career, relationships are still very direct.
+Personal influence on other people is crucial for progress.
+At the beginning of a career, relationships are still very direct.
 You are still in personal contact with the surrounding people.
 This changes with increasing career advancement, we are no longer so close to the public.

-The more you climb the career ladder, the more you will be observed by other people from a distance and the meaning of body language and appearance increases.
-Even small things can influence the share price if a member of the board does something.
+The more you climb the career ladder, the more you will be observed by other people from a distance and the importance of body language and appearance will increase.
+Even small things can affect the stock price when a board member does something.

 Presence is everything in business.
-Body language, posture and facial expression all impact the way others perceive you.
-Keep in mind that poor posture can make you appear less than confident.
-Having a positive, self-confident view of yourself helps magnify these benefits and launch you into success in evaluative situations.
+Body language, posture and facial expressions affect the way others perceive you.
+Remember that a bad posture can make you appear less self-confident.
+A positive, self-confident view of yourself helps to increase these benefits and will lead you to success in competitive situations.

 Anyone who tries to consciously change body language is in danger of interfering in normally unconscious, ie automatic, processes and thus feeling uncomfortable and contrived.
 Professional trainers ensure that all this becomes unconscious competence and then happens on its own.

-A strategic approach, convincing language and clever arguments are fundamental to success.
+A strategic approach, convincing language and clever arguments are the basis for success.
 The effect of a statement, however, is determined by the overall impression of the speaker.
-Its effect is largely based on its body language, including voice.
+Personal impact is largely based on body language, including voice.

-The little things that have a big impact are often underestimated: a reasonable eye contact, a natural gesture, an upright posture.
+The details, which have a large effect, are often underestimated: a reasonable eye contact, a natural gesture, an upright attitude.
 Such elements support the message.
-Calm and harmonious movements make you seem credible.
+Calm and harmonious movements make you appear credible.
 Jerky, hectic gestures make you suspicious.
-The recipients decide on the meaning of a message.
-Make it easy for your listeners and viewers to be convinced.
+The audience decides on the meaning of a message.
+Make it easy for your audience to be convinced.